-Points are not awarded for specific occupations, although all applicants must still nominate an occupation on the combined list of eligible skilled occupations and have their skills assessed in their nominated occupation.
+Points are not awarded for specific occupations, although all applicants must still nominate an occupation on the Consolidated Sponsored Occupation List and have their skills assessed in their nominated occupation.

-The pass mark for points-tested skilled migration visas invited through SkillSelect is 60 points.
+The pass mark for points-tested skilled migration visas invited through SkillSelect is 65 points from 1 July 2018.
 The points test applies to applicants for the following visas: